Code-Institute-Submissions/serendipity/README.md

  # Serendipity Bed & Breakfast

  ## This is a webpage for a Bed & Breakfast called Serendipity.

-  - Designes to give a professional impression and relaxing feel for a bed & Breakfast, - goal: receive more guests.
+  - Designed to give a professional impression and relaxing feel for a Bed & Breakfast.
+Goal: receive more guests.
   - Designed as a guide for Bed and Breakfast owners to use as a template.

 ## Why this project?